1

 Position Description

-Origis Energy is seeking an Operational Performance Engineer to join our team reporting to the Director, Performance Engineering.
+Origis Energy is seeking an Operational Performance Engineer to join our team reporting to the Director Operational Performance Engineering.
 The individual will develop and lead strategy, direction and implementation of all technical processes and procedures relating to operational fleet performance.
 The role will have a hand in crafting the overall performance strategy for the organization and define the technical critical processes, systems, and tools that will allow the overall performance engineering group to drive the highest value/MWh possible across all operating renewable energy assets.
 In addition, this role will be the technical interface in developing a cohesive bond between our Remote Operations Center (ROC), Field Operations Teams and Asset Management.

-The Operational Performance Engineer is a regular, full-time position, and is eligible for our generous employee benefits package, including employer paid health insurance, paid time off, a 401(k) plan with employer matching contributions, and other great benefits.
+The Operational Performance Engineer is a regular, full-time position, and is eligible for our generous employee benefits package, including employer paid health insurance, paid time off, a 401(k) plan with employer-matching contributions, and other great benefits.

 Key Responsibilities